Love and Fear

-Interactions in close relationships are very complex, demanding vulnerability, respect and skill.
-Emotional lives are at stake and frightened we stumble our way through connection often unaware of how to act, feel, or connect.
-Until we have answers to the difficult questions, we may never achieve the intimacy we seek.
-If we believe that love is the single ingredient for success but are unsure how this magical ingredient works, we may blame lack of love for failure and continue to make the same blunders in future attempts for connection.
+Close relationships are complex, demanding vulnerability, respect and skill.
+Our emotional lives are at stake.
+With so much resting on the success of a connection, we fearfully stumble through interactions lacking sufficient experience to comfortably connect.
+Until we have an appropriate guide, we may never achieve the intimacy we seek, continuously relying on unproductive patterns from the past.
+If we believe that love is the only ingredient necessary for success but are unsure or confused on what love actually is, we may blame lack of love for the failure and continue to make the same relationship blunders.

 Psychologist Aaron Beck wrote in his best-selling book, Love is Never Enough:

-Fearing loss of love frightens the courageous and devastates the needy.
-The fear challenges self-confidence and destroys security.
-The belief not reality is the driving force.
-I can be loved but believe I’m not and suffer accordingly.
-There usually is a correlation between the belief and the action.
-When someone is loving and kind we are more likely to believe we are loved.
-But sometimes our fears obscure the facts, and spook our souls.
-Either love is expressed in ways we don’t understand or intense insecurities continually disrupt the expression of love.
+There often is a correlation between the belief and reality.
+When someone is loving and kind, we are more likely to believe we are loved.
+But sometimes intense fears obscure the facts and spook our souls.
+Either love is expressed in ways we don’t understand, or insecurities disrupt our ability to receive expression of love.
 The belief—not love—feeds the fear.

 Love is trust; not doubt.